Practiced Intelligence · 1985 → 2026

 ARC: Automatic Reference Counting.
 Swift's memory model — and this career's model.
-Objects are released when no longer needed.
 This arc hasn't been released yet.

 Eras